vincent-qc/vincent-qc/README.md

 Hi, I'm Vincent, a CS student at Carnegie Mellon University.

-Currently, I work at **OpenAI** on the integrity & foundations team.
+This summer, I worked at **OpenAI** on the applied foundations team.

-Previously, I was a software engineer at **Mercor**, where I built RL envs & frontier evals.
+Previously, I also worked as a software engineer at **Mercor**, where I built RL envs & frontier evals.

 I also started **EduBeyond**, where I developed AI Learning Management Systems.